Field Trips to Presque Isle's Hottest Birding Spots.

 Shawn Collins is a frequent trip leader for the Three River's Birding Club in Pittsburgh.
 He is an avid photographer, is known for being able spot hard-to-find warblers and identifying most of the birds in Western PA by song.

-Bonnie Ginader has been birding for more than 40 years, and she has spoken to many garden clubs about birds.
+Bonnie Ginader has been birding for more than 40 years and she has spoken to many garden clubs about birds.
 She did two displays at the Stull Center when it opened and funds bird seed for the feeders at the ranger station on the park.

-James R. Hill, III, (aka “Jamie Hill)” is the Founder & Executive Director Emeritus of the Purple Martin Conservation Association.
-He has also worked for both the Cornell Lab of Ornithology and Auburn University as a Special Operations Biologist in charge of Image Surveillance in their Ivory-billed Woodpecker searches in Arkansas and Florida.
-This Ivorybill work landed him on the pages of National Geographic Magazine in their December 2006 issue.
-He has also worked in both the Galapagos Islands, where he spelunked into underground lava tubes to dig for fossil Darwin Finch bones, and in Brazil to study the winter roosting habits of Purple Martins, both expeditions funded by grants from the Smithsonian Institution.
-Jamie is an avid birdwatcher and has birded all over the New World.
+James R. Hill, III, (aka “Jamie)” is the founder and Executive Director Emeritus of the Purple Martin Conservation Association.
+He has also worked for both the Cornell Lab of Ornithology and Auburn University in Ivory-billed Woodpecker searches.
+In the Galapagos Islands he dug for fossil Darwin Finch bones in underground lava tubes and in Brazil to study the winter roosting habits of Purple Martins, and has birded all over the New World.

-Liz McQuaid has been birding the greater Cleveland area most of her life, but got serious in 1992.
-Liz is part of the survey team to prove the Cleveland Lakefront Nature Preserve an Important Bird Area.
-She is co-advisor for the NE Chapter of the Ohio Young Birder's Club, volunteers with the Western Cuyahoga Audubon Society, the Biggest Week, and the Kirtland Bird Club.
+Liz McQuaid has been birding the Cleveland area most of her life, but got serious in 1992.
+She is part of the team to prove the Cleveland Lakefront Nature Preserve an Important Bird Area, is co-advisor for the NE Chapter of the Ohio Young Birder's Club, volunteers with the Western Cuyahoga Audubon Society, the Biggest Week, the Kirtland Bird Club and Lights Out Cleveland.